writethedocs/www/docs/conf/na/2016/venue.rst

 * step-free access to all parts of the conference
 * elevators that are open and unlocked during all conference events
 * accessible, clearly labeled restrooms
-* service animals welcome, with grassy areas near the hotel to walk them

 Low Vision or Hard of Hearing
 *****************************

 Preferred seating will be provided for attendees who request it.
 Please contact us about any lighting requirements you may have, and we will do our best to meet them.

-All buses in Austin announce stops verbally in English and Spanish.
+All transit in Portland announce stops verbally in English.
 Most buses have a visual display of upcoming stops.

 Dietary requirements
 ********************